LDMX-Software/docker/docs/ubuntu-packages.md

 g++-7 | Yes | Compiler with C++17 support
 gcc-7 | Yes | Compiler with C++17 support
-gdb | No | Supporting debugging LDMX-sw programs within the container git | No | **Old** Downloading dependency sources libafterimage-dev | Yes | ROOT GUI depends on these for common shapes libasan4-dbg | No | Runtime components for the compiler based instrumentation tools that come with GCC
+gdb | No | Supporting debugging LDMX-sw programs within the container gfortran | Yes | FORTRAN compiler; needed for compiling Pythia6, which in turn is needed for GENIE git | No | **Old** Downloading dependency sources libafterimage-dev | Yes | ROOT GUI depends on these for common shapes libasan4-dbg | No | Runtime components for the compiler based instrumentation tools that come with GCC